f-fathurrahman/PWDFT.jl/README.md

 - Total energy calculation of molecules, surfaces, and crystalline system via within periodic unit cell.
 - SCF with electron density mixing (for semiconducting and metallic systems)
-- Direct minimization method using conjugate gradient (for semiconducting)
+- Direct minimization method using conjugate gradient (for semiconducting systems)
 - GTH pseudopotentials (included in the repository)
 - LDA-VWN and GGA-PBE functionals (via LibXC)